alan-turing-institute/HonestCyberEval/crs/README.md

 The full logs, including `DEBUG` and logs from underlying libraries such as git commands and network requests to litellm, are printed to `/crs_scratch/crs.log`.

+The project includes some non-exhaustive type hinting, which is checked through GitHub actions.
+It is there to help, not hinder so if it highlights something being wrong, it's likely a potential source of buggy behaviours.
+You can run it at any time using `pyright -p crs/src/`

 ### Setting up the CRS on a new machine